realead/solinks/README.md

   * Link Cython-wrapped C functions against BLAS from NumPy https://stackoverflow.com/a/52925796/5769463
   * Using h-files created by Cython to embed Python in a C/C++-exe: https://stackoverflow.com/a/45424720/5769463
   * How to use shared-libraries in Cython-modules https://stackoverflow.com/a/45655654/5769463
+  * Setuptools & using numpy without preinstallation https://stackoverflow.com/a/54138355/5769463

 #### Numpy: